 }

-The full power of copy specifications are available to you when creating archives, which means you can do content filtering, file renaming or anything else that is covered in the previous section.
-A particularly common requirement is copying files into subdirectories of the archive that don’t exist in the source folders, something that can be achieved with into() child specifications.
+The full power of copy specifications is available to you when creating archives, which means you can do content filtering, file renaming, or anything else covered in the previous section.
+A common requirement is copying files into subdirectories of the archive that don’t exist in the source folders, something that can be achieved with into() child specifications.

-Gradle does of course allow you create as many archive tasks as you want, but it’s worth bearing in mind that many convention-based plugins provide their own.
+Gradle allows you to create as many archive tasks as you want, but it’s worth considering that many convention-based plugins provide their own.
 For example, the Java plugin adds a jar task for packaging a project’s compiled classes and resources in a JAR.
-Many of these plugins provide sensible conventions for the names of archives as well as the copy specifications used.
-We recommend you use these tasks wherever you can, rather than overriding them with your own.
+Many of these plugins provide sensible conventions for the names of archives and the copy specifications used.
+We recommend you use these tasks wherever you can rather than overriding them with your own.

 Gradle has several conventions around the naming of archives and where they are created based on the plugins your project uses.
 The main convention is provided by the Base Plugin, which defaults to creating archives in the layout.buildDirectory.dir("distributions") directory and typically uses archive names of the form [projectName]-[version].[type].